Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 ## Implementation guide

 - All additions and subtractions should be saturating
-- Be careful with schduled (staged) and commited values.
+- Be careful with scheduled (staged) and committed values.
   - Which one should be checked?
   - Be sure to stage modifications!
 - Implementing the core logic using side effect free functions is encouraged (testability)